At a Glance

 Understand the Role: Read the job description thoroughly to understand the key responsibilities and required qualifications.
 Tailor your application to highlight how your skills and experiences align with the role of a Quality Engineer in electrical infrastructure.

-Highlight Relevant Experience: In your CV and cover letter, emphasise your experience in quality management within the construction industry.
-Mention specific projects where you ensured compliance with ISO 9001:2015 and UK CDM 2015 regulations.
+Highlight Relevant Experience: Emphasise your experience in quality management, particularly in construction.
+Mention any specific projects where you ensured compliance with ISO 9001:2015 or UK CDM 2015 regulations, as this will demonstrate your suitability for the position.

 How to prepare for a job interview at JM Group